 Technology has transformed, but the clean-up process continues.
 Here are some of the most recent trends when it comes to protecting the data that has proliferated our lives more now than ever before.

 Data protection is a concern of international proportions.
 At this year’s G20 Summit, Chinese president Xi Jinping declared that “data to the digital economy is the same as oil to industrial economies.”

 This prevalence of data to the global economy overall means that governments are attempting to come together to manage the ways that valuable data is handled.
-From GDPR challenging the way companies handle personal consent, to increased actions and advocacy on local levels.
-For now and the foreseeable future, we’ll be asking ourselves just how regulated our data needs to be, who is responsible for regulating it, and who is culpable in the case of a breach.
+From GDPR challenging the way companies handle personal-consent to increased actions and advocacy on local levels, we can say that in the present and the foreseeable future, we’ll be asking ourselves just how regulated our data needs to be, who is responsible for regulating it, and who is culpable in the case of a breach!

-In contrast to actions on a legislative level, a continuing noticeable trend is individual responsibility for cyber security measures.
+In contrast to actions on a legislative level, a continuing noticeable trend is an individual responsibility for cybersecurity measures.
 It’s kind of like how we’re expected to recycle as much as possible even while fossil fuel industries reign.
-We can’t solve the entire problem on our own, but we can take some helpful measures to protect our own data.
+We can’t solve the entire problem on our own, but we can take some helpful measures to protect our data.

 According to Sean Allen, digital marketing manager at Aware, the number one cause of breaches for small businesses is still “employees and emails,” with “no need to worry about master hackers.”
 Thus, training employees on basic cyber hygiene like stronger passwords and recognizing phishing attempts, can make a drastic change in the security of company data.